Moviemakers

 technical consultant for Amy Goodman's daily award-winning news program,

-Democracy Now!.
 He also served as director of photography on the debut feature

 by filmmaker and musician R.C.
 Sanders (see below).